Public Advocacy Division

 This position is in the collective bargaining unit represented by AFGE Local 1403 and you may be required to pay an agency service fee through direct payroll deduction.

-DESCRIPTION OF DUTIES: The Office of the Attorney General for the District of Columbia is seeking a trial attorney for the Public Advocacy Division.
-The Public Advocacy Division investigates and litigates civil enforcement cases against companies and individuals that engage in unlawful commercial activity causing harm to the public or harm to the District Government itself.
-The Division prosecutes a wide range of cases, including cases seeking damages or injunctive relief for violations of the antitrust, consumer protection, anti-fraud, nonprofit, and charities laws.
+DESCRIPTION OF DUTIES: The Public Integrity Unit of the Public Advocacy Division of the Office of the Attorney General for the District of Columbia is seeking a Trial Attorney to handle antitrust and nonprofit and charities law matters.
+The Public Advocacy Division investigates and litigates civil cases aimed at protecting the public interest.
+The Public Integrity Unit brings enforcement cases against companies and individuals that engage in unlawful commercial activity causing harm to the public or harm to the District Government itself.
+The Division prosecutes a wide range of cases, including cases seeking damages or injunctive relief for violations of the antitrust, consumer protection, environmental, anti-fraud, nonprofit, and charities laws.
 Recent enforcement actions have addressed a wide range of public interest issues, including diversion of funding from public charter schools, misuse of District grant funds, online lending to consumers, and airline competition at Reagan National Airport.

 ELIGIBILITY: The successful candidate must have a law degree and be an active member in good standing of the bar of any jurisdiction.
 If not a member of the District of Columbia Bar, the candidate must be sworn into the District of Columbia Bar within 360 days of his/her initial appointment with the Office of the Attorney General for the District of Columbia.